cdrummey216/whoami/whoami.md

 I feel small under the night sky and I see my self, my actual self, in my reflection.
 I cannot change the stars, but I can change the time that I have left to me.

 38.76583518716511, -76.07276662530394

-The greater than mere - a reflection of myself in the stars.
+The _greater than mere_ - a reflection of myself in the stars.

+### 8/23/2022 16:44

+The sound of the screen door, the light through the trees, the sweat on my back, the bunny in the bush.

+"Now you see, brother."

+"Amen, brother."

 # Part 5: How to be intentional? (a: Framing, universal truth)